 Babies sleep in this butt in the air position through preference.
 But it may not be completely safe to allow them to do so.

-Sudden Infant Death Syndrome (SIDS) is a significant risk to babies.
+We want our little ones to have a comfortable sleep, but safety is more important.
+Sudden infant death syndrome is a significant risk to babies.
 There is no known exact cause for SIDS, but there are ways that doctors and researchers have found to help prevent it.

-The risk of Sudden Infant Death Syndrome reduces significantly after six months, and one of the most strongly advised pieces of advice to help prevent it is always to put your baby to sleep on their back.
+The risk of sudden infant death syndrome reduces significantly after six months, and one of the most strongly advised pieces of advice to help prevent it is always to put your baby to sleep on their back.

 Even though your infant may love sleeping with their butt in the air, don’t just put them to bed on their stomachs and let babies sleep in this manner.
 Always put baby to sleep on its back.

 It is also important that you don’t have anything in the crib with your baby, like pillows, blankets, or toys.
-Though these are gifts from well-meaning friends ang relatives, your baby may suffocate from these items.
+These items all pose a significant suffocation risk.
+If you are worried that your infant will get cold, put them in warm pajamas or a sleep sack.

 When Babies Roll in their Sleep

-Once a baby has the ability to roll over on their own and begin to incorporate it into their sleeping patterns, it’s okay to allow them to stay on their bellies if they roll over and sleep with their butts in the air.
+Once a baby starts to roll on their own and begin to incorporate it into their sleeping patterns, it’s okay to allow them to stay on their bellies if they roll over and sleep with their butt in the air.
+Once your baby has developed these motor skills, falling asleep and then rolling onto their tummies is baby safe and no longer cause for concern.

 To encourage babies to roll (which usually occurs between four and six months of age), tummy time is a great exercise.
 It helps your baby to develop muscle control and motor skills such as lifting and turning their head and rolling.